 Anna Chaplaincy has now spread to Lancashire, and there are other lay and ordained ministers in other parts of the UK putting into practice what they have learnt while shadowing an Anna Chaplain here in Alton.

-There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship (BRF) initiative The Gift of Years, whose vision is to resource the spiritual journey of older people.
+There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship (BRF) whose vision is to resource the spiritual journey of older people.

 Anna Chaplains encourage the wider church to celebrate and cherish older members of their congregations, and older people and the contributions they make in society generally.